RaphaelSatomi/bojack_game/README.md

 In this game is gonna appear some bojacks, if they reach five bojacks you lost.
 You need to handle whith them for 30 seconds, and each bojack you click make him disappear.
 So, you must click in bojacks to not let them reach five for 30 seconds.
-- Easy-level: summom Bojack kid<br/>
+- Easy-level: summom Bojack kid each 0.45 second<br/>
-- Medium: summom Bojack young<br/>
+- Medium: summom Bojack young each 0.35 second<br/>
-- Hard: summom Bojack old<br/>
+- Hard: summom Bojack adult each 0.25 second <br/>
 ---
 ## Images
 <div style="display: flex; justify-content: center">